DeceptiveMagic/CIS376_UnityGame/README.txt

 	Purple - 1 hp, 3 speed.
 AI fleeing movement.

 TODO:
-	Implement balloon hit registration and health state changing Update lives according to a balloon passing the last waypoint Update money according to a balloon being popped Update rounds text according to round number
+	Update lives according to a balloon passing the last waypoint Update money according to a balloon being popped Update rounds text according to round number
-	Create purple balloon AI to run from the player Create balloon spawner and rounds
+	Create purple balloon controller with AI to run from the player Create balloon spawner and rounds (may require premade list of points) (Optional) Upgrades:
-	(Optional) Upgrades:
 		Attack speed
 		Popping power